redis/redis-doc/docs/data-types/hyperloglogs.md

 proportional to the number of items you want to count, because you need to remember the elements you have already seen in the past in order to avoid counting them multiple times.
-However, a set of algorithms exist that trade memory for precision: they return an estimated measure with a standard error, which, in the case of the Redis implementation for HyperLogLog, is less than 1%. which in the case of the Redis implementation is less than 1%.
+However, a set of algorithms exist that trade memory for precision: they return an estimated measure with a standard error, which, in the case of the Redis implementation for HyperLogLog, is less than 1%.
 The magic of this algorithm is that you no longer need to use an amount of memory proportional to the number of items counted, and instead can use a constant amount of memory!
 12k bytes in the worst case, or a lot less if your